MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/healthcare/hc-delegates.md

 ---
-title: "A user can explicitly set a delegate status and pick/assign another user as the delegate.
-The person who has been assigned as a delegate is notified that they have been nominated to be a delegate.
-When a chat conversation or compose mode is initiated with the target user who has a delegate assigned,  banner shows the sender clearly that messages should be sent to the assigned delegate instead. "
+title: Users can set a delegate status and pick/assign another user as the delegate
 author: jambirk
 ms.author: jambirk
 manager: serdars